 In this post, I will build a transparent admixture-screening workflow from scratch in R using f4-statistics and constrained regression.
 The main advantage is automation: instead of hand-writing every candidate model, the script tests many 2-way, 3-way, and 4-way source combinations in one pass and ranks them by fit.
-The result is not a replacement for qpAdm, but a fast screening layer that can help you identify promising models before you validate them more formally.
-ADMIXTOOLS 2 already includes batch tools such as qpadm_multi() and qpadm_rotate(), so the point here is not that qpAdm cannot be automated.
-The point is that this custom workflow is compact, transparent, easy to modify, and useful for exploratory model search.
+ADMIXTOOLS 2 already includes batch tools such as qpadm_multi() and qpadm_rotate(), so the point is not that qpAdm cannot be automated.
+The point is that this custom workflow is compact, transparent, easy to modify, and useful for exploratory model search before you validate the strongest candidates more formally.

 qpAdm remains the standard formal framework for testing admixture models with left and right populations.
-It estimates admixture weights, computes model fit, and can optionally constrain weights to be non-negative.
-It also uses block jackknife or bootstrap resampling to estimate uncertainty.
-The script below should therefore be thought of as a complementary f4-space screening tool, not as a full substitute for qpAdm or qpWave.
+It estimates admixture weights, computes model fit, optionally constrains weights to be non-negative, and uses block jackknife or bootstrap resampling to estimate uncertainty.
+The script below is a complementary f4-space screening tool, not a substitute for qpAdm or qpWave.

 In this post I compute f4-statistics of the form: